Economy of Senegal

-The economy of Senegal is driven by mining, construction, tourism, fishing and agriculture, which are the main sources of employment in rural areas, despite abundant natural resources in iron, zircon, gas, gold, phosphates, and numerous oil discoveries recently.
-Senegal's economy gains most of its foreign exchange from fish, phosphates, groundnuts, tourism, and services.
-As one of the dominant parts of the economy, the agricultural sector of Senegal is highly vulnerable to environmental conditions, such as variations in rainfall and climate change, and changes in world commodity prices.
+The economy of Senegal is driven by mining, construction, tourism, fishing and agriculture, which are the main sources of employment in rural areas.
+Natural resources include iron, zircon, gold, phosphates, and now oil and gas.
+In the past Senegal's economy gained most of its foreign exchange from fish, phosphates, groundnuts, tourism.
+One of the historically dominant parts of the economy, agricultural, is highly vulnerable to environmental conditions such as variations in rainfall and climate, and fluctuations in world commodity prices.

-Dakar, the former capital of French West Africa, is also home to banks and other institutions which serve all of Francophone West Africa, and is a hub for shipping and transport in the region.

-Senegal also has one of the best developed tourist industries in Africa.
-Senegal's economy depends on foreign assistance.
 It is a member of the World Trade Organization.

+The Capital of Senegal, Dakar, was the former capital of all of French West Africa.
+As a result, it remains the home to major banks and other institutions which serve all of Francophonic West Africa, and is the hub for shipping and transport into and out of the entire region.

+Senegal has one of the most developed tourist industries in Africa.

 The main obstacles to the economic development of the country are its great corruption with inefficient justice, very slow administrative formalities, and a failing education sector.